Fine compactified moduli of enriched structures on stable curves: Comparison to enriched structures

 \subsection{When all the labels vanish}

 Suppose we are in \ref{sit:sscontrolled}.
-Suppose moreover that all the labels on all edges in $\Gamma$ are zero, and that $S$ is local, let $R \coloneqq \ca O_S(S)$.
-Shrinking $U$ slightly we can assume that $U$ is affine, and the closures in $U$ of the closed subschemes of $\on{Spec} \ca O_{U,\frak s}$ cut out by labels of edges in $\Gamma$ are cut out by principal ideals of $\ca O_U(U)$; we will often think of these principal ideals as the labels.
-We choose once and for all a generator of each principal ideal; say the edge $e$ has as label the principal ideal generated by $l_e$ (so all the $l_e$ vanish on the image of $S$ in $U_S$). \todo{Owen: How does this shrinking work?
-And how are the labels on $\Gamma$ defined if not by principal ideals?
-D: they are principal ideals in the Zariski local ring at a controlling point.
-Have re-phrased to try to make clearer, but now there is more notation, so not sure if it is better.
-If you have a nice way to wrie this feel free to edit! }
+Suppose moreover that all the labels on all edges in $\Gamma$ are zero, and that $S$ is local; let $R \coloneqq \ca O_S(S)$.
+Recall that $\schart$ is affine, and the labels of edges in $\Gamma$ are principal ideals of $\ca O_\schart(\schart)$.
+We choose once and for all a generator of each principal ideal; say the edge $e$ has as label the principal ideal generated by $l_e$ (so all the $l_e$ vanish on the image of $S$ in $\schart_S$).
+For each vertex $v$ of $\Gamma$, let $C_v$ be the corresponding irreducible component of $C_S$ (c.f. \ref{lem:connected_irred_components}).

-Let $\tilde{C}$ be the blowup of $C$ along the union of the sections corresponding to edges, and for each vertex $v$ let $C_v$ be the connected component of $\tilde{C}$ containing $v$, so that $C$ is the fibred coproduct of the $C_v$ along the union of the sections corresponding to edges.